Child Protection and Safeguarding Policy

 The policy applies to all staff, teaching and support, full or part time, supply or agency, volunteer helpers or students on placement.

-To access the full Safeguarding Policy please click the links below.
+To access the full Safeguarding Policy please visit our policies page:

 Please see Safeguarding Leaflets/Policies below:-